Affine Algebras

 noether_normalization

-— Methodnoether_normalization(A::MPolyQuo)
+— Methodnoether_normalization(A::MPolyQuoRing)

-Given an affine algebra $A=R/I$ over a field $K$, return a triple $(V,F,G)$ such that: $V$ is a vector of $d=\dim A$ elements of $A$, represented by linear forms $l_i\in R$, and such that $K[V]\hookrightarrow A$ is a Noether normalization for $A$; $F: A=R/I \rightarrow B = R/\phi(I)$ is an isomorphism, induced by a linear change $ \phi $ of coordinates of $R$ which maps the $l_i$ to the the last $d$ variables of $R$; and $G = F^{-1}$.
+- $F: A=R/I \to B = R/\phi(I)$ is an isomorphism, induced by a linear change $\phi$ of coordinates of $R$ which maps the $l_i$ to the the last $d$ variables of $R$;

 The algorithm may not terminate over a small finite field.
 If it terminates, the result is correct.